rjquigley/Casper-Scripts/README.md

 This script will then output three things, if one of the following is wrong (Reallocated Bad Sectors, Pending Bad Sectors, Checksum Errors) or output (OK) is there is nothing wrong.

+**hddorssd.sh**

+This script will output whether the HDD in the machine is a HDD or SSD.

+The script references disk0 and checks whether SSD is mentioned at all within it, if not, the machine is deemed to have an HDD.

+This script has been tweaked from the original by stevewood, https://jamfnation.jamfsoftware.com/discussion.html?id=8931.